We want your tattoo to last as long as possible and look great, so we put together a list of helpful tips. First, watch our Tips 'N Tricks video:

 When sleeping the night after your application make sure to keep your tattooed area away from the rest of your body.
 For example, if you have a tattoo on your wrist and you sleep with your wrist under your head you will transfer the tattoo to your face!
 Washing the area before bed will help prevent this.

 Though you can’t remove your tattoo immediately, you can exfoliate twice per day to accelerate its disappearance.
-We find it best to rub the tattoo area aggressively with the tips of your fingers in the shower.
+We find it best to rub the tattoo area using a wash cloth with exfoliant in the shower.
 You should be able to get rid of it in 5-7 days.